 Conversations about Money

 The best way to mitigate differences in salary (regardless of who the breadwinner is) is to have adult conversations about money.
-Yes, I know, these are tricky, but they are necessary if a relationship is going to work.
+These can be tricky, but they are necessary if a relationship will work.

 Both partners need to feel that the contributions are fair and equitable, regardless of who is making more.
 There are many methods of doing this- some couples do a 50/50 split regardless of who makes what, while others contribute based on a percentage of each person’s income.

 The only right way is the way that works best for both parties in your relationship.
 One person shouldn’t steamroll the other; both must feel the split is fair.

 Non-monetary contributions are essential to a healthy relationship.
 Although not often recognized, these are often more important than money.